 Keep in mind that these are averages and recommended numbers.
 Your situation may be different and you should talk to our technicians to customize your pump out schedule.

 A - It really doesn’t matter.
 Obviously, winter is a poor choice due to the frozen ground.
 Spring is probably the best choice.
-Due to the Winter snow and the Spring Rains, a failing septic field will start backing up in to the septic tank causing the water level to be higher than normal.
+Due to the Winter snow and the Spring Rains, a failing septic field can start backing up in to the septic tank causing the water level to be higher than normal.
 This can be caught early thus allowing us to diagnose and possibly repair the septic field before it needs to be completely replaced.
 Otherwise, any time of the year is perfectly ok to get it pumped as part of your regular maintenance.